ameyzagade/AspNetCoreFilterPipeline/README.md

 ## Filter pipeline overview
-The ASP.NET Core MVC Action (or filter) pipeline runs after the end of middleware pipeline.
+The ASP.NET Core Action Invocation (or filter) pipeline runs after the end of middleware pipeline.
 It provides hooks to inspect/modify/short-circuit the filter pipeline.